 Everette McGill & Wendy Robie

-The casting really shines with the child actors, Brandon Adams and A.J Langer.
-Adams is perfectly cast as Fool, the plucky kid with a heart of gold who just wants to do right by his family, while Langer plays the downtrodden, timid daughter well.
+The casting shines with the child actors, Brandon Adams and A.J Langer.
+Adams, perfectly cast as Fool the plucky kid with a heart of gold who just wants to do right by his family, while Langer plays the downtrodden, timid daughter well.

 A.J Langer as Alice & Rayanne Graff

-Also if you were lucky enough to watch this as a kid it will also bring bucket loads of nostalgia when giving it a re-watch.
+Also if you were lucky enough to watch this as a kid, it would also bring bucket loads of nostalgia when giving it a re-watch.